xtaci/kcptun/README.md

 Since streams are multiplexed into a single physical channel, head of line blocking may appear under certain circumstances, by increasing `-smuxbuf` to a larger value (default 4MB) may mitigate this problem, obviously this will costs more memory.

+For versions >= v20190924, you can switch to smux version 2, smux v2 has options to limit per-stream memory usage, now set `-smuxver 2` to enable smux v2, and adjust `-streambuf` to limit per-stream memory usage, eg: `-streambuf 2097152` can limit per-stream memory usage to 2MB.
+By limiting stream buffer on the receiver side, a back-pressure will be conducted to the sender and limits reading, and finally prevent source from sending too much data to occupy every bits of buffer along the link.
+(Setting -smuxver **MUST** be **IDENTICAL** on both side, default is 1. )

 #### Slow Devices

 kcptun made use of **ReedSolomon-Codes** to recover lost packets, which requires massive amount of computation, a low-end ARM device cannot satisfy kcptun well.
 To unleash the full potential of kcptun, a multi-core x86 homeserver CPU like AMD Opteron is recommended.